Toni-Antonova/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->> I installed Python 3 because it came easily with Anaconda and was recommended by the program.
-However, if I were to reason through it, I would probably install 3 anyways.
-Python 3 has more features and will probably become the standard in the future (though it may not be now), so I prefer to learn with it as opposed to Python 2.
-It's wiki also says that the language has been made more consistent so it’s a bit easier to learn than 2.
-It seems that writing good, clean code can also help someone avoid 2 vs. 3 backwards compatibility issues.
-And if they do arise and I need to program in 2, I imagine the differences between the two languages will be fairly  easy to learn/navigate.
+>> I installed Python 3 because it was recommended by the bootcamp.
+However, if I were to reason through it, I would most likely install 3 anyways.
+Python 3 has more features and is on track to become the standard language used in the future because Python 2 is not going to be maintained after 2020.
+Python 3 documentation also says that the language has been made more consistent so it’s a bit easier to learn.
+It also seems that writing good, clean code can help someone avoid 2 vs. 3 backwards compatibility issues.
+If at any point I do need to program in Python 2, the differences between the two languages shouldn't be too hard to navigate.

 ###Q2.
 Which Python Version Installed